ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

 ### Steps

-I´m following @[<cite>How To Cut A Road Bike Steerer Tube</cite>](https://www.globalcyclingnetwork.com/video/how-to-cut-a-road-bike-steerer-tube){} as presented by the Global Cycling Network.
+I'm following @[<cite>How To Cut A Road Bike Steerer Tube</cite>](https://www.globalcyclingnetwork.com/video/how-to-cut-a-road-bike-steerer-tube){} as presented by the Global Cycling Network.
 After trying out the desired stem height I draw a line with a pencil around the 5 mm spacer that sits on top of the stem.
 Then I take away the wheels and disassemble the fork from the bike frame.

 1. For the compression bung to work properly I have to cut away 3 mm in addition.
-Make sure it´s exactly 3 mm because cutting only additional 2 mm is too less and will lead to the compression bung not function.
-If you cut 2 mm initially you can imagine it´s difficult to cut another 1 mm.
-I know what I´m talking about because that´s exactly what happened to me.
+Make sure it's exactly 3 mm because cutting only additional 2 mm is too less and will lead to the compression bung not function.
+If you cut 2 mm initially you can imagine it's difficult to cut another 1 mm.
+I know what I'm talking about because that's exactly what happened to me.
    <figure>
    <img src="/img/strael/steerer-cut-lines.jpg" alt="A steerer tube with three pencil lines to identify the final cut line">
    <figcaption>On this image you see three lines on the steerer.
 From top to bottom: